 |Create test plan|

 |Add/remove tests from test suite|

 |Assign individual testers to test plan/test suite|

 |Copy/clone test plan/test suite|

 |Order manual tests within suites (RBS, QBS, Static)|

 |Export test plans and test suites|

 |Assign multiple testers to test plans and test suites for user acceptance testing|

 You can easily get started creating test cases right from your Kanban board in the Work hub.
-Easily add, view, interact with, and execute tests from your Kanban cards, and create multiple test cases using a grid in the Test hub.
+Easily add, view, interact with, and execute tests from your Kanban cards, and create multiple test cases using a grid in Azure Test Plans or the Test hub in TFS.
 Create shared parameters and use them in multiple test cases for data driven testing.